Table of Contents

-If that same bite pattern was to appear three to five days later, your suspicions could be enforced given that such behavior follows the typical feeding habits and schedule of common bed bugs.
+If that same bite pattern was to appear overnight three to five days later, your suspicions might be doubled given that this fits the typical feeding habits and schedule of bed bugs.

-Several rows of three, however, might indicate the presence of more than one feeding bed bug.
-You will almost never see a bed bug during the day unless you have a severe infestation.
+Several rows of three might indicate the presence of more than one feeding bed bug.

-As infestations persist and advance, symptoms are amplified and made more obvious.
+As infestations grow, symptoms are amplified, more numerous, and more obvious.

-Bites increase in frequency, intensity, and sheer numbers; dark spots of feces gradually become larger collective smears and molted castings and eggshells pile up until they are difficult not to find.
+Bites increase in frequency, intensity, and sheer number; dark spots of feces gradually become larger collective smears and molted castings and eggshells pile up until they are difficult not to find.

-In spite of this, they will continue to wait in hiding during the day and are capable of matching a host’s sleeping pattern if you were to sleep during the day and be up at night.
+They will continue to wait in hiding during the day and are even known to matching a host’s sleeping pattern if you were to sleep during the day and be up at night.

-Competition may be so fierce that a few bed bugs even make attempts to feed during the day while a host is on a couch or recliner.
+Competition may get so fierce that a few bed bugs even make attempts to feed during the day while a host is in bed, on a couch, or in a recliner.

-This stage of bed bug urban flight distinctly complicates the problem and makes them far more difficult to exterminate.
-At this point, treatment on a large scale becomes necessary and efforts to resolve the issue personally will be in vain.
+This stage complicates the problem even more.
+Treatment on a large scale becomes necessary and efforts to treat the problem yourself will be a waste of money.

-If nothing is done in spite of the now irrefutable signs, bed bugs have the potential to completely overrun a home.
+If nothing is done, bed bugs will completely overrun a home.

 You are much more likely to move out and abandon all your belongings before it gets to this point.

-You will be able to smell them, see them in broad daylight, and intimately understand a torment not known to many.
-You will absolutely need a pest control operator specializing in large-scale treatment.
+You will be able to smell them, see them in broad daylight, and will absolutely need a pest control operator specializing in large-scale treatment.

-Getting a professional to track down your problem is a surefire way to get an accurate diagnosis with little fret on your part.
+Getting a professional to track down your problem is a surefire way to get an accurate diagnosis.

 You pay a premium for peace of mind as well as the opportunity to have your infestation taken care of before it becomes unmanageable and much more expensive.